 - Room type booked: each room class has a different cancellation pattern, guests booked i.e. in superior rooms/suites are probably less likely to cancel due to the nature of their travel

-Handling overbooking is never easy, but factoring the different elements just mentioned will help calculating the potential book out from the different angles and manage potential relocations in a timely manner.
+Handling overbooking is never easy, but factoring the different elements just mentioned will help to calculate the potential book out from the different angles and manage potential relocations in a timely manner.

 5. Disparity Issues and Onward Distribution

-- If you distribute wholesale Static rates: make a fake reservation on the website undercutting your own prices and invoice any costs associated to the offender.
+- If you distribute wholesale Static rates: make a fake reservation on the website undercutting your own prices and invoice any costs associated with the offender.

 Article edited with permission from Silvia Cantarella , who has 14 years of experience in revenue management of luxury and chain hotels.
 Founder of Revenue Acrobats, her vision is to offer flexible and agile solutions to hotels by working in tailored project groups.
 Find out more at www.revenueacrobats.com.